The Times Demand

 However, far fewer, now less than half, have a formal membership with a specific house of worship.
 While it is possible that part of the decline seen in 2020 was temporary and related to the coronavirus pandemic, continued decline in future decades seems inevitable, given the much lower levels of religiosity and church membership among younger versus older generations of adults.

 In other words, the change noted in the graphs above is of enormous significance.
 A generation or two ago the accepted wisdom of our society was taken directly from Christianity.
-This is not to say that everyone lived perfectly in accord with Christian teachings, but that everybody’s attitudes and expectations were shaped by those teachings, even among the non-religious.
+This is not to say that everyone lived perfectly in accord with Christian teachings.
+Everybody’s attitudes and expectations were shaped by those teachings, however, even among the non-religious.
 That is no longer the case, and we can see the results in, for instance, radically changed attitudes toward marriage, sexual morality, and so on.
 Christian morality used to be the default; no longer.

 Or were.
 Conservatives are still quite a bit more religious than liberals, but the data from Gallup cited above indicates that, along with everyone else, they are less religious than they used to be, and will be even less religious in the years to come.
 Expect less charity in our society, and more government.